Do you find that your pectoralis muscles twitch after a set of bench presses, either right after or a few hours after?

 With all that said, though, what causes your chest muscle fibers to twitch after bench pressing?

-“For those of you who bench press, the major upper chest muscle that provides the strength for pushing up weights is the pectoralis major,” notes Anthony P. Geraci, MD, Founder-Director of neurOasis Neurology, and Clinical Assistant Professor of Neurology, NYU School of Medicine.
+“For those of you who bench press, the major upper chest muscle that provides the strength for pushing up weights is the pectoralis major,” notes Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 “It would be very normal to feel a twitch in the chest,” says Dr. Geraci, “and many people feel that the twitch is deep and perhaps even under the pectoralis major.”